 I have done many similar posts, even a few blog articles on photography, theft, and copyright laws.
-I do it to educate the public because it becomes an its the creators image but it is viewed as an “our” image for the subjects.
+I do it to educate the public because it becomes a battle or who has what rights to it.
+The creator inherently owns the copyright but it is viewed as an “our” image for the subjects who are featured in it and believe they have rights to it as well.
 Which is where some of the struggle of ownership and rights to use start to blur.

 Copyright—the exclusive legal right, given to an originator or an assignee to print, publish, perform, film, or record literary, artistic, or musical material, and to authorize others to do the same.

-In the case of photography copyright exclusively belongs to the photographer unless they sign a contract prior to engaging in work that states otherwise.
+In the case of photography, copyright exclusively belongs to the photographer unless they sign a contract prior too engaging in work that states otherwise.
 Participants photographed at events or locales do not have an inherent legal right to use any images taken by a photographer unless purchased with rights or obtained permissions.

 That is not to say that photographers have full run of images containing an identifiable likeness in it.
 In most cases photographers will ask for a signed model release— known in similar contexts as a liability waiver, is a legal release typically signed by the subject of a photograph granting permission to publish the photograph in one form or another.